DavidBK/shampoo/Node/Call-Of-Duty.md

    - GET `/duties`
    - A search query can be passed as a query parameter.
-     For example: a request to `/duties?name=Hagnash` should return all should return all 'Hagnash' duties (as an array).
+     For example: a request to `/duties?name=hagnash` should return all should return all 'hagnash' duties (as an array).

 1. Create endpoint for getting a duty: